timothy-huang/my_blog/content/posts/on-earth-we-are-briefly-noticed.md

 +++
 date = '2025-11-01'
 draft = false
-title = 'On Earth, we are briefly noticed'
+title = 'On Earth, we're briefly noticed'
 +++

 Most of us, most of the time, are not thinking about other people.